burningwater202/Uboard/index.md

 The integrated technologies for this checkpoint are Spring boot, Thymeleaf, Javascript, HTML, CSS and MySql.
 I'm connecting to the database using Hibernate and passing the database values from Java into Thymeleaf for use in Javascript and the HTML of the code.
 For troubleshooting purposes, I have limited the size of my soundboard to 10 by 10 from 100 by 100.
 A simple SpringBoot file upload mechanic has been worked in and integrated with the database as well.

+*Final Update*

+The final exhaustive list of technologies includes HTML, CSS, Javascript, Thymeleaf, Spring MVC, Spring Boot and MySql.
+The HTML and CSS are self explanatory, whereas the javascript was used to generate the soundboard itself through HTML injection as well as play the sounds with the help of HTML5 audio.
+Thymeleaf was used as a sort of carrier to allow values to be passed from the controller to the HTML files and therefore used in the javascript code.
+Spring MVC and Spring Boot were used as the base of the project and the MySql database was connected on the backend using a CRUDRepository and hibernate to connect it all.

 ### Use Cases

 1. User uploads a sound to the soundboard